1701 Nimbus Road

 The Tour Season

 Waterfalls and California Newts are more active in late February and middle March and less so later.
-Wildflower season begins slowly with a few species flowering in late February and progresses through April and a little into May—with peak blooms about middle April.
+Wildflower season begins slowly with a few species flowering in late February and progresses through April and a little into May—with peak blooms in the warming days of early April.
 However, the peak and intensity of wildflower blooms can vary highly from year to year depending on the timing and amount of rain.

 - Each tour is limited to 25 participants, and will happen rain or shine – hazardous weather will cancel.